-The objectives of a timber harvest often include but are not limited to preventing soil erosion, providing quality saw-timber, pulpwood, firewood and other wood products and to improve the overall quality and future potential of the woods through proper management.
+Bad Trees Make Bad Seeds is a key concept when planning a timber harvest.
+There are numerous legitimate objectives to consider, including preventing soil erosion, providing quality saw-timber, pulpwood, firewood, and other wood products, and improving the overall quality and future potential of the woods through proper management.

 Strategic Tree Removal